-- Legion of Mass Effect 2, since the revealing dossier about its gamer profile in Lair of the Shadow Broker.
-Its score on the in-game "N7 Code of Honor: Medal of Duty" is 15,999,999,999...the maximum limit.
-It's also a Level 612 Ardat-Yakshi Necromancer in "Galaxy of Fantasy."
-(It isn't very good at Dating Sims, though.)
+- Legion of Mass Effect 2, since the revealing dossier about their gamer profile in Lair of the Shadow Broker.
+Their score on the in-game "N7 Code of Honor: Medal of Duty" is 15,999,999,999...the maximum limit.
+They're also a Level 612 Ardat-Yakshi Necromancer in "Galaxy of Fantasy."
+(As for Dating Sims, however…)

 - Noob plays with the trope due to Fantöm, the game's top player, seeming to be that at first.
 Over the course of the story, we find out that his rival Amaras is his predecessor in the number one position, and before that was said predecessor's mentor Spectre, who himself had a predecessor in Mist.
 In addition, the reality isn't as much Ultimate Gamer as Ultimate Player Party in terms of fame; for the bonus points, one of the members of Fantöm's party is the younger brother of one of the protagonists.
 Season 3/the third novel/the seventh comic reveals that Fantöm had been getting illegal boosting for some time.
 Spectre's secret, on the other hand, is a neurological condition that makes him very good at playing, but also completely addicted to gaming.

 - As stated above, TMNT: Back to the Sewer, with "Class-80 Warrior" Ultimate Gamer.
 Not someone the Turtles already know, however.